 Sounds Like KPAC: Young Talent Competition

-There are three basic categories in the SOUNDS LIKE KPAC competition.
-Two are performance-based, and one focuses on visual arts, and the fourth features the written word.
+There are four categories in the SOUNDS LIKE KPAC competition.
+Two are performance-based, one focuses on visual arts, and the fourth features the written word.

 For the performance categories, we’re looking for solo and ensemble performances of any music that you like that sounds like it would fit on KPAC 88.3 FM.
-Whether that’s a Debussy piano work, a trio arrangement of Daft Punk’s “Get Lucky,” or music for electric guitar and banjo duet... if you think it’s cool, and it “Sounds Like KPAC,” let’s hear it!
+Whether that’s a Debussy piano work, a trio arrangement of Harry Styles or Common, or music for electric guitar and banjo duet... if you think it’s cool, and it “Sounds Like KPAC,” let’s hear it!
 Both solo and ensemble performances will be considered in two separate categories.

-The third category invites you to create a visual work inspired by the music and sounds you hear on KPAC 88.3 FM.
+The third category invites students to create something inspired by the music and sounds you hear on KPAC 88.3 FM.
 Is it a painting?
 A video?
 A sculpture?
 The field is open.
 The fourth category, Written Word, could be a poem, narrative story, or essay.

 The competition will be judged by members of the Texas Public Radio staff, as well as panel of judges to be determined.